cdli-gh/glow_vocabularies/geography_location.md

 The extended conceptual meaning of this entity as employed here is derived in large part from the [location](https://pleiades.stoa.org/help/conceptual-overview) entity type of the [Pleiades: A Gazetteer of Past Places](pleiades.stoa.org) repository, where it need not refer solely to a known archaeological provenience of a cuneiform inscription, but indeed to any known physical location.
 Following this ontology, a **location** as understood in the present context may correspond to the provenience of a cuneiform inscription, or a historical [**place**](./geography_place.md) related to one or more [**names**](./geography_name.md) found in one or several cuneiform inscriptions, or an archaeological feature otherwise included in a given data collection, for example on the basis of historical contemporaneity.

+In a [Wikidata](https://www.wikidata.org/) ontology, this would correspond to the Wikidata item [Q839954 archaeological site](https://www.wikidata.org/wiki/Q839954)

 ## Recommended fields
 Being a geographical entity, a **location** record should always include a geographical coordinate utilising the **WGS84** coordinate reference system.
 A geographical coordinate includes **longitude** (x) and **latitude** (y), stored as **decimal degrees**.
 A geographical coordinate should always be accompanied by a definition of observational [certainty](./utility_certainty.md) made according to a known ordinal value set.
 For a **location**, observational certainty should reflect the **geographical precision** of the geographical coordinate, _not_ the certainty of association between the **location** and an ancient **place**.